Step With Ease

 The number of sessions you might need with a podiatrist depends on various factors, including the nature and severity of your condition, your body’s response to treatment, and whether you’re undergoing conservative management or surgical intervention.
 Here’s a general guide:

-1. For Minor Conditions: Issues like mild ingrown toenails, minor fungal infections, or temporary pain might require only one to a few sessions.
+• For Minor Conditions: Issues like mild ingrown toenails, minor fungal infections, or temporary pain might require only one to a few sessions.

-3. Post-Surgical Care: If surgery is involved, you’ll likely need several follow-up appointments to monitor healing, remove stitches, and begin rehabilitation.
+• Post-Surgical Care: If surgery is involved, you’ll likely need several follow-up appointments to monitor healing, remove stitches, and begin rehabilitation.

 Each individual’s situation is unique, and a podiatrist will provide a more accurate estimate after assessing your condition.
 It’s important to discuss your treatment plan and expectations directly with your podiatrist to understand the anticipated course of treatment.

-However, for treatment under Medicare’s Enhanced Primary Care (EPC) program, now more commonly known as the Chronic Disease Management (CDM) program, a GP referral is necessary to claim the EPC rebate.
-This program enables individuals with chronic conditions, lasting or expected to last six months or more, to access Medicare rebates for allied health services like podiatry.
+However, for treatment under Medicare’s Enhanced Primary Care (EPC) program, now commonly known as the Chronic Disease Management (CDM) program, a GP referral is necessary to claim the EPC rebate.
+This program allows individuals with chronic conditions, lasting or expected to last six months or more, to access Medicare rebates for allied health services like podiatry.
 Eligibility requires management by a GP under a GP Management Plan (GPMP) and Team Care Arrangements (TCAs).

 The process under the EPC/CDM program involves: